Hardknott Roman Fort

 Hardknott was finished during the reign of Hadrian (117-138 AD).
 Part of an inscription found on the south gate records the presence of a garrison from the Fourth Cohort of Dalmatians, from the Balkan region.

-One of the most intriguing remains is a stone bath-house just outside the south east corer of the rampart.
+One of the most intriguing remains is a stone bath-house just outside the south-east corner of the rampart.
 This has four chambers; a furnace, and separate baths for hot, cold, and warm water.
-A separate, circular chamber with its own furnace area seems to have ben used like a modern sauna.
+A separate, circular chamber with its own furnace area seems to have been used like a modern sauna.

 The Parade Ground

 Above the fort to the east is a large open area used as a parade ground, where the soldiers would train and exercise.
 To the west of this parade ground is a ramp leading to a viewing platform where commanding officers could watch the training exercises.
 This is the best-preserved Roman parade ground in England.

 I've visited the fort several times, and each time I am simply amazed at the incredible beauty of the location.
 What must a Roman soldier have felt, stationed here in this stunning, remote, and dramatically located fort?
 The winters must have been harsh and difficult, but in summer the stunning beauty of the landscape must have offered at least some consolation!

 Most photos are available for licensing, please contact Britain Express image library.